NitinWabale/react-login-example/README.md

-# sample ID login App
+# Sample ID login App
 This is App used for login and token management

 DB used is `MySQL`